MIT-SPARK/certifiable_tracking/README.md

 Each time you start MATLAB you must run [setup.m](setup.m) to add the necessary paths.
 The setup file also allows you to select which experiment/dataset you wish to work with.
 Options are the subfolders within `experiments`.

 Suppose you wish to run the experiments that use synthetic data.
 First run `setup` with `experiments="synthetic"`.
 Then, from the home directory run [tracking_outlier_free](experiments/synthetic/tracking_outlier_free.m).

+## Reproduce Experiments
+TODO

+## Notes on Organization
+General purpose scripts are in the `visualization`, `utils`, `solvers`, and `outlier_rejection` folders.
+Within the `experiments` folder are scripts specialized to individual experiments.
+In general, scripts that begin with "tracking" are single-batch test scripts, while scripts that begin with "EXP" are full experiments.